INTR

 Workforce – Build a workforce that is ready for the jobs of the future

-Aerospace, aviation, AI, advicing Africa’s role in Space and satellite technology
+Aerospace, aviation, AI, advancing Africa’s role in Space and satellite technology

 Development and growth through the help of the Diaspora, technology, diplomacy and investment community